interline-io/transitland-lib/README.md

 See API docs at https://godoc.org/github.com/interline-io/transitland-lib

+## Database migrations

+Migrations are supported for PostgreSQL, using the schema files in `internal/schema/postgres/migrations`.
+These files can be read and applied using [golang-migrate](https://github.com/golang-migrate/migrate), which will store the most recently applied migration version in `schema_migrations`.
+See the `bootstrap.sh` script in that directory for an example, as well as details on how to import Natural Earth data files for associating agencies with places.

+SQLite database are intended to be short-lived.
+They can be created on an as needed basis by passing the `-create` flag to some commands that accept a writer.
+They use a single executable schema, defined in `internal/schema/sqlite.sql`.

 ## Usage as a Web Service

 `transitland-lib` can be used in a variety of ways to power a web service.
 Interline currently uses two approaches:

 1. Populate a database with one or more feeds using `transitland-lib` and use the `transitland-server` package to serve the Transitland v2 REST and/or v2 GraphQL API endpoints.
 These API endpoints are primarily read-only and focused on querying and analyzing transit data.

-2. Populate a Postgres database with one or more feeds using `transitland-lib`, or just create an empty database using `transitland-lib`'s schema.
-Use [Hasura](https://hasura.io/) to provide a complete GraphQL API for reading and writing into the database.
+2. Populate a postgres database with one or more feeds using `transitland-lib` and use [Hasura](https://hasura.io/) to provide a basic GraphQL API for reading and writing into the database.

 For more information about how these web services are used within the overall architecture of the Transitland platform, see https://www.transit.land/documentation#transitland-architecture